AnimeThemes/animethemes-webm-verifier/README.md

 The groups of tests that should be run.

-The `format` tests pertain to the file format and context of streams.
+The `format` group pertains to testing of the file format and context of streams.

-The `video` group pertains to tests to the video stream of the file.
+The `video` group pertains to testing of the video stream of the file.

-The `audio` group pertains to tests of the audio stream of the file.
+The `audio` group pertains to testing of the audio stream of the file.

 By default, all test groups will be included.